Coppermine expedition: Aftermath

 On Franklin's return to England in October 1822, none of the rumours or criticism mattered.
 The failure to meet the expedition's key goals was overlooked in favour of admiration of his tale of courage in the face of adversity.
 Franklin, who had been made a commander in his absence, was promoted to captain on 20 November and elected a Fellow of the Royal Society, while Back was made a lieutenant.

 Franklin's account of the expedition, published in 1823, was regarded as a classic of travel literature, and when the publishing company could not keep up with demand, second-hand copies sold for up to ten guineas.
 Ordinary people would point him out in the street and recalling his desperate measures to avoid starvation, he became affectionately known as "the man who ate his boots".

 Franklin made another expedition to the Arctic in 1825.
 With a party which included Richardson and Back, he journeyed down the Mackenzie River to map a further section of the coast of North America.
 This time the expedition was better organised, with less reliance on outside help, and all the major objectives were met.
 After stints commanding ships outside the Arctic, and an unhappy period as Lieutenant-Governor of Van Diemen's Land, he led a final expedition to discover the Northwest Passage in 1845.
-Franklin vanished almost without trace, with all 128 of his men, and the mystery of his fate has still to be fully discovered.
+Franklin vanished almost without trace, with all 128 of his men.

 The story of the Coppermine Expedition served as an influence on Roald Amundsen, who eventually became the first man to navigate the entire Northwest Passage, as well as the first to reach the South Pole.
 At the age of fifteen he read Franklin's account and decided that he wanted to be a polar explorer.
 He recalled:

 Oddly enough, it was the sufferings that Sir John and his men had to go through which attracted me most in his narrative.
 A strange urge made me wish that I too one day would go through the same thing.
 Perhaps it was the idealism of youth, which often takes the form of martyrdom, that got me to see myself as a kind of crusader in Arctic exploration.